JHDeerin/rentbot/README.md

 docker compose up
 ```

-You can then send test messages to the app by running `python test/sendTestMsg.py` in another window.
+You can then send test messages to the app by running `uv run poe test-msg` in another window.

 ### Applying Linters